piranna/piranna.github.io/pages/hire-me.md

 base, so you can evaluate my work on first hand.
-If you *still* insists that I need to do an unpaid code test or take-home code assignement, for me it's an almost instant discard of your offer, specially if I'm told so at the end of an interview, instead of tell me the full selection process before hand.
-That's rude, and I feel betrayed by making waste my time.
+If you *still* insists that I need to do an unpaid code test or take-home code assignement, for me it's an almost instant discard of your offer, specially if I'm told so at the end of an interview instead of tell me how is the full selection process before hand.
+That's rude, and I feel betrayed by making waste my time, and show how low do you value your employees-to-be work-life balance.

-By the way, *big guys* like Google, Apple, Microsoft, IBM, Amazon, Facebook, Ebay... **don't** do code tests, but instead they do in-site technical interviews instead, also paying flight tickets and hotel rooms if needed.
-They *value* their employees and candidates time and invest in them, so don't be more *picky* and show that you are truly interested in your candidates too.
+By the way, *big guys* like Google, Apple, Microsoft, IBM, Amazon, Facebook, Ebay... **don't** do code tests, but instead they do in-site technical interviews, paying flight tickets and hotel rooms if needed.
+They *value* their employees and candidates time and invest in them, so don't be more *picky* than them and show that you are truly interested in your candidates too.

+#### Where are you located?

+I travel frequently and don't have a fixed location, but mainly on Europe (UTC to UTC+2 timezones).
+If your question is oriented to adjust your salary offer to the life level costs of the city where I'm living, you can consider that I'm located in downtown London.

 #### Are you available to relocate?

-I'm interested mostly on 100% remote positions (specially regarding freelance projects), or job positions located in Madrid, Spain.
+I'm interested mostly on 100% remote positions (specially regarding freelance projects), or job positions located in Spain (specially Madrid, Canary Islands, Valencia or Barcelona, mostly in that order).
 I'm open to relocate if we can negotiate the conditions, but mandatory ones are:

-1. base salary is equiparable to what I could earn for a remote or in-site position here on Madrid, plus a proportional increment to adjust it to live and cost level of destination city, whichever final salary is higher.
+1. base salary is equal or greater to what I can get for an in-site position in Madrid or Barcelona, plus a proportional increment to adjust to live level costs of destination city, whichever is higher.
+2. offer includes social beneficts (including health costs and paid holidays) equiparable to Spain base legal ones or better.
-2. company provides accomodation during all the time of the contract, or pays a monthly bonus to cover flat rental costs.
+3. company provides accomodation during all the time of the contract, or a flat rental monthly bonus.
-3. company provides flight tickets for both joining and leaving the company.
-It also provides go-and-back tickets at least twice a year of my election (most probably one of them will be for Christmas), allowing me to work 100% remote at least for a continuos month each time.
+4. company provides flight tickets for both joining and leaving the company.

 On the other hand, I'm a *travel junkie*, so I don't have any problem if I need to travel frequently due to job requirements.
 In fact, I consider this as an